Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step6.md

 >Note: Understand that php7.2 may not be right and you'll only know that by doing the next step.

-2\.
-[Important] You'll need to confirm which socket your PHP-FPM pool is listening on.
+*[Important]* You'll need to confirm which socket your PHP-FPM pool is listening on.
 If the results are differ from the code sample above, you will have to update the code.
-Go ahead an ssh into your machine and run the following commands:

-#REPLACE
+2\.
+Go ahead and confirm the version of PHP currently running:

-`ls /etc/php/  && \
+`ls /etc/php/`{{execute HOST1}}

-cat /etc/php/7.X/fpm/pool.d/www.conf  | grep "listen ="  && \
+3\.
+Once you have that number, which at the time of writing this is 7.2,

-exit`{{execute HOST1}}
+`cat /etc/php/7.X/fpm/pool.d/www.conf  | grep "listen ="`{{execute HOST1}}

 >Note: Remember, pay close attention to whether ($) or (#) are used, because they indicate where the code is to be run.